mindlapse/deploy-mock-microservice-to-aws/README.md

 ```bash
 vagrant up
 ```
-The mock server should be live in about 10-15 minutes.
+The mock server should be live in about 10-15 minutes, and will end with a health check showing the IP address of your new server.

 ## Destroy